brkarcher/brkarcher.github.io/src/requiem-10.md

 She folded her hands in her lap, forcing herself not to gesticulate so excitedly with them with Naht sleeping so close as she continued.

-"There just aren't that many people who _that_ good at ink-magic.
+"There just aren't that many people who are _that_ good at ink-magic.
 You can count them on two hands.
 The point being... someone had to teach her, right?
 Or did she teach someone?
 What does she do with those talents?
 You don't become a powerful wizard just to _not_ have an affect on the world.
 Surely someone you know knows."

 She was, once more, painfully right.
 Painful, because this woman _was_ a member of the elite I belonged to, that I was so proud to belong to.
 She was one of _us_, and she was up to something wicked.